paritytech/xcm-docs/src/journey/locks/locks.md

 Parachain A sets two locks on the relay chain with as unlockers Parachain B and Parachain C.
 Parachain A then requests Parachain B to partly unlock.

 Note: The locks overlap.
 When there are two or more locks, the total assets that are locked is equal to the most restrictive lock (the lock that locks the most assets).
-When the most restrictive lock is unlocked, the total locked assets is than equal to the second most restrictive lock.
+When the most restrictive lock is unlocked, the total locked assets is than equal to the next most restrictive lock.

 ![Example](./images/Example2.png)